denish10/TMS/docs/js.md

 ## Purpose

 This file contains all JavaScript functionality for the Task Management System.
-It is a consolidated JavaScript file that handles table searching, activity logs filtering, task creation, dashboard auto-refresh, and form submissions.
+It is a consolidated JavaScript file that handles table searching, task creation, dashboard auto-refresh, and form submissions.
 The code is written in simple, readable JavaScript suitable for college projects and presentations.

 ## Key Features

 - Universal table search functionality
-- Activity logs advanced search and filtering
-- CSV export functionality
 - Task creation with employee dropdown
 - Dashboard auto-refresh
 - Department edit confirmation